Keyfactor/signum-orchestrator/README.md

 The Universal Orchestrator is the successor to the Windows Orchestrator.
 This Orchestrator Extension plugin only works with the Universal Orchestrator and does not work with the Windows Orchestrator.

-## Support for Integration Template
+## Support for Signum

-Integration Template is open source and community supported, meaning that there is **no SLA** applicable for these tools.
+Signum is open source and community supported, meaning that there is **no SLA** applicable for these tools.

 ###### To report a problem or suggest a new feature, use the **[Issues](../../issues)** tab.
 If you want to contribute actual bug fixes or proposed enhancements, use the **[Pull requests](../../pulls)** tab.